 e) Perse Sixth Form Drama Scholarship via drama audition (usually a maximum of 2 scholarships).

 f) Dr Perse Scholarships for school service.
-Dr Perse Scholarships will be awarded to students who either at The Perse or in their current school have made a major contribution to the extracurricular (breadth and balance) and pastoral (valuing one another and the environment) life of the / their school (usually a maximum of 10 scholarships).
+Dr Perse Scholarships will be awarded (via application) to students who either at The Perse or in their current school have made a major contribution to the extracurricular (breadth and balance) and pastoral (valuing one another and the environment) life of the / their school (usually a maximum of 10 scholarships).

-Closing date for (external) entries to year 12: 4th November 2019
+Closing date for (external) entries to year 12: 8th November 2021

-Sixth form entrance tests: 16th November 2019
+Sixth form entrance tests: 20th November 2021

-Closing date for entries to year 7 & 9: 1st December 2019
+Closing date for entries to year 7 & 9: 1st December 2021

-Year 7 & 9 entrance tests: 11th January 2020
+Year 7 & 9 entrance tests: 15th January 2022

 For further information regarding pupils who have benefitted from bursaries please see our website: